 CentralWorld can be pretty busy, especially on the weekends.
 The mall is open from 10am to 10pm and we felt it was a very good mall.
 It was massive with such a variety of shops.

-I reckon living in Bangkok, it would be your first choice when you are looking for western sizes and products but I would imagine finding the shops you are looking for would take a while.
+I reckon to live in Bangkok, would be your first choice when you are looking for western sizes and products but I would imagine finding the shops you are looking for would take a while.
 We found ourselves getting lost more than once!